cohstats/coh2stats/README.md

     better to store them in the [BigQuery](https://cloud.google.com/bigquery/) where we could run our analysis more easily and it would be Faster and Cheaper.

+### Development

+The repository is yarn workspace.
+Use `yarn` to manage this.
+Do `yarn install` to install dependencies.

+To start local web dev:
+`yarn web start`
+build:
+`yarn web build`

+To build the functions:
+`yarn functions build`

+To run the tests on functions:
+`yarn functions test`

 ### Crawler process

 Diagram: